b04901014/waveglow-tensorflow/README.md

 # WAVEGLOW
 This is a tensorflow implementation of [NVIDIA/waveglow](https://github.com/NVIDIA/waveglow).
-Now I'm getting some audible samples on a single gpu, please wait patiently for new results.
+Now some samples at step 190k are at */step_190k_samples*, please wait patiently for further results, the original paper is at 580k.

 ## Setup
 First we need python3 along with [Tensorflow](https://github.com/tensorflow/tensorflow) with gpu support, the version this repository use is **r1.12**.